WHAT TO DISCUSS WITH YOUR DOCTOR

 - What are the potential benefits of Rituxan in combination with methotrexate?

 - What are the possible Rituxan side effects?

 - What can I expect with Rituxan treatment?

 BEFORE RECEIVING RITUXAN, TELL YOUR HEALTHCARE PROVIDER IF YOU:

 - Have had a severe infusion reaction to Rituxan in the past

-- Are taking or have taken any medications, including prescription and nonprescription medicines, vitamins, and herbal supplements
+- Are taking any medications, including prescription and over-the-counter medicines, vitamins, and herbal supplements

 - Decreased strength or weakness on one side of your body